 The Little Tikes Trampoline offers the opportunity for little ones to stay active indoors or out.
 The stability bar encourages children to gain control and stability as they practice jumping.
 Jumping is an excellent means of sensory input, helping to regulate children, and provide much needed proprioceptive input to their joints.
 For those reasons and more, the mini-trampoline is one of the best toddler toys!
 For more information about Sensory Integration Treatment Ideas, read our post here!

 This Play Tent and Tunnel also doubles as a fun ball pit!
-The kit even includes 100 colorful balls!
+Add on a set of colorful balls and you are set!
 Extremely easy to set up and once broken down this kit is extremely compact.
 Each component can be used on its own, offering unique opportunities for children to explore and engage their mind and body!

 This Soft Foam Big Blocks set of bright, soft blocks encourages endless opportunities for creative play!
 Allowing children opportunities to stimulate imagination, encourage interactive play time, and promote gross motor skill development.
 Also great for sitting, tall kneeling, and supported standing.
 This set of blocks is indeed one of the best toddler toys!
 For more Toys to Encourage Independent Standing Visit our post here!

 The Radio Flyer 4-in-1 Trike converts from a stroller, steering trike, learning-to-ride trike and finally a classic tricycle.
 Offers removable wrap around tray, 3-point safety harness, adult steer and stroll bar, and adjustable seat.
 Riding toys offer opportunities to address strength, balance, coordination, and foster independence.
 This is a great toy that can grow and adapt with your child!